People literally RAVE over these moist, decadent strawberry brownies that are easy to make from a cake mix. You must give these a try!!!

 - 1 cup powdered sugar

-- Mix strawberry cake mix, eggs, and oil until well combined.
+- Mix strawberry cake mix, eggs, and oil with hand mixer until well combined.

-- Bake at 350 degrees for 15 minutes or until done in center.
+- Bake for 15 minutes or until just set; be careful not to overcook.

-- Mix powdered sugar and water or milk until smooth.
-Pour glaze over brownies while hot.
-Spread glaze to edges, allowing it to drip down sides.
-Allow brownies to cool and glaze to set before cutting into squares.
+- Allow brownies to cool and glaze to set before cutting into squares.